What Does It Mean to be Recertified?

 One CPD credit is equal to ten hours of Seat Time credit or one standard CEU (Continuing Education Unit).
 CEUs are widely used by licensing agencies and other continuing education organizations and use of the CEU allows credit transferability.

-Certified personnel wishing to use seat time external to WQA's course must complete and submit an External Seat Time Credit form.
+Certified personnel wishing to use seat time external to WQA's course must complete an online External Seat Time Credit form.
 A PDF of the form may be downloaded here and submitted to email@example.com.

 Education providers wishing to have the presentations at their event evaluated for CPD credit must complete the Seat Time Provider Application Form.

 Measured Learning (ML) Credit